-Stage 1 - Pen, Paper, and Whiteboards: As we discussed earlier, asset tracking began – and in some settings continues to operate – with rudimentary lists and sign out sheets, manually created with the help of pen and paper, or in more contemporary times, whiteboards.
+Stage 1 - Pen, Paper, and Whiteboards: As we discussed earlier, asset tracking began – and in some settings continues to operate – with rudimentary lists and sign-out sheets, manually created with the help of pen and paper or whiteboards.

-Stage 2 - Asset Tracking Spreadsheets: When Excel spreadsheets emerged in the 1980s, businesses rushed to digitize the asset tracking process.
-Yet while this approach made the job easier, it still relied on manual input and updates and was thus still subjected to human error.
+Stage 2 - Asset Tracking Spreadsheets: When Excel spreadsheets emerged in the 1980s, businesses rushed to digitize their asset tracking process.
+While this approach made the job easier, it still relied on manual input and updates and was thus still subjected to human error.

-Stage 3 - Cloud-Based Asset Management Software: With the dawn of IoT-based asset management software, automated tracking - or digitalization - became a reality.
+Stage 3 - Cloud-Based Asset Management Software: With the dawn of IoT-based asset tracking software, automated tracking became a reality.
 Indeed, by deploying real-time location systems, businesses are now able to generate reams of valuable asset management information that empowers them to improve their business processes.

 Stage 4 - Machine Learning and AI: The next generation of asset tracking technology – which is still evolving – will fulfill the promise of digital transformation by fundamentally changing the way enterprises conduct business and deliver value.
-This technology will pave the way for companies to fully automate the asset management decision-making process, while eliminating most of the constraints caused by human action.
+This technology will pave the way for companies to fully automate the asset management decision-making process while eliminating most of the constraints caused by reliance on human input.

-You’ll see immediate and measurable ROI when you use the lowest-cost indoor RTLS on the market that can be deployed in a matter of hours (instead of days or weeks).
-Further, AirFinder can support other Bluetooth applications on the same network, making your indoor asset tracking system that’s built to fit your needs.
+You’ll see immediate and measurable ROI when you use the lowest-cost indoor RTLS on the market that can be deployed in a matter of not weeks, not days, but mere hours.
+Further, AirFinder can support other Bluetooth applications on the same network, providing options for a robust indoor asset tracking system that’s built to fit your needs.

 Cellular-based asset tracking systems are expensive and unnecessary for assets that stay in a defined area, and using RFID or Bluetooth Low Energy (BLE) can require a lot of expensive infrastructure to install.
-But blending a powerful long-range system like Symphony Link with GPS or BLE can minimize costs and open up a world of possibilities.
+But blending a powerful long-range system like Symphony Link with GPS or BLE minimizes costs and opens up a world of possibilities.